 WB 9-11 cover approximately 126 acres and have a height of approximately 70 feet from the base.
-Presently, WB 9/10 are contiguous and separated from WB 11 by a large swale (the Interbed Area).
+WB 9/10 are contiguous and separated from WB 11 by a large swale (the Interbed Area).
 The Interbed Area receives storm water from WB 9-11.
 WB 9/10 is adjacent to the NMC/Geddes Brook Remedial Site OU 1, and the associated restored wetlands and floodplains.

 WB 12-15 cover an area of approximately 536 acres and have a height of approximately 55 feet from the base.
 Two leachate retention ponds are located east of WB 12 and consist of a 3-acre settling pond (Pond 1) and an 11-acre holding pond (Pond 2).
-Current use of the retention ponds is discussed

-I:\Honeywell.1163\72386.Sb-9-15-2019-De\Docs\Reports\Revised Closure and Restoration Plan Documents\Closure Plan\Revised Per NYSDEC\R37911 SB9-15_2020 Dec_RD_Rev Closure Plan_Final Rpt.docx in Section 3.4.2.
-The eastern portion of WB 15 is leased by the Town of Camillus, which operates a construction and demolition debris (C&D) landfill at this location in accordance with a separate consent order, as discussed in Section 2.4.
-The Sediment Consolidation Area (SCA) associated with the Onondaga Lake Bottom Site remediation is located on WB 13, as discussed in Section 2.5.
+The eastern portion of WB 15 is leased by the Town of Camillus, which operates a construction and demolition debris (C&D) landfill at this location in accordance with a separate consent order.
+The Sediment Consolidation Area (SCA) associated with the Onondaga Lake Bottom Site remediation is located on WB 13.
 In accordance with an Onondaga Lake Natural Resource Damages Consent Decree signed on March 14, 2018, approximately 105 acres of native grassland bird habitat will be incorporated into the SCA cover and the current and future final covers for the C&D landfill.

 WB 9-15 (excluding the SCA and the C&D landfill), the retention ponds, and the Interbed area are collectively defined as the Site in the Consent Order.
-The off-site surrounding affected area (SAA) was also defined in the Consent Order, and refined during negotiation of the off-Site SAA Phase 1 scope of work (Honeywell 2009c) to include (see attached Figure 3):
+The off-site surrounding affected area

+(SAA) was also defined in the Consent Order, and refined during negotiation of the off-Site SAA Phase 1 scope of work (Honeywell 2009c) to include (see attached Figure 3):